-    When I dived deeper into the realm of being an entrepreneur it became more and more important that I stashed away a little extra cash for a rainy day or even more importantly my future.
+When I dove deeper into the realm of being an entrepreneur it became more and more important for me to stash away a little extra cash for a rainy day, or even more importantly my future.
 Having a bit of money in my savings account definitely made making the transition from working full time at a corporate job a lot less stressful.

 My friends’ dad let me borrow his book called “The Automatic Millionaire” and let me tell you, that book changed my life.
 I started looking at work a lot differently.
-I realized the importance of working one day for myself, meaning each paycheck I would put one day’s worth of my paycheck into my savings account even before I started dividing up what was for bills and what was for leisure.
-That b word we hate, no not that one, the other one budget was what helped me to change my habits.
-Creating a budget and tracking my income and outcome even when I didn’t want to helped me immensely.
+I realised the importance of working one day for myself, meaning each paycheck I would put one day’s worth of my paycheck into my savings account even before I started dividing up what was for bills and what was for leisure.
+That b word we hate, no not that one, the other one, budget was what helped me to change my habits.
+Creating a budget and tracking my income and outcome even when I didn’t want to was what had helped me immensely.

 Snag your expense tracker here:

-This was the best way to save your first thousand dollars.
+This is the best way to save your first thousand dollars.

-We work so hard day in and day out and I’ve been there, the feeling of not having anything to show for it.
+We work so hard day in and day out and I’ve been there, the feeling of not having anything to show for it can be discouraging.
 As soon as I made this lifestyle change I was a lot less stressed and a lot more aware of where my coins were going.

 We dug into some pretty important money habits above, join me in my 2017 Money Saving Challenge.
 As you know this blog is about creating a better life for yourself so you can create a life you love.
 Having your finances in order is a big part of this.
 Applying these tips above is a great way to get you on track!